ZhicongLiang/SNP500-Stock-Trend/README.md

 # Finding Trend in Stock Market with RobustPCA

+(For more details, please refer to the report.pdf)

 Here we will use RobustPCA to decompose stock prices into a low rank component and sparse component.
 We regard the first one as the main trends of the stocks while the second one as their individual noise.

 We will evalute this decompositon by converting the problem into a classification task.
 That is, we try to recognize the underlying classes (10 classes in total, e.g. Industries, IT, Healt Care, etc.) of the given stocks.